Pyramid scheme

 (It is interesting to note that several of these "models" were also

-Dr. R. M. Bucke, in his book: "Cosmic Consciousness,"
+identified by Dr. R. M. Bucke, in his book: "Cosmic Consciousness,"

 as individuals that exhibited the behavior of people who had